 Giroro and Dororo.
 Dororo actually hit on Giroro at the end of Episode 6, they have a semi-serious bit of bonding at the end of Episode 7, and they are noticeably closer friends by Episode 11.
 Then in the Post-Credits to Episode 14, Dororo asks Giroro to marry him.
 And then They Do get married in Episode 15.
 Giroro even says "We've been fucking behind your backs for months!"

-Growing the Beard: The creators consider Episode 4 to be the point where everything in terms of writing and voicing starts to gel, be it due to the expulsion of previous redundant team members or simply the introduction of Dororo.
-Yoshi also didn't really pick up as a voice-actor until Episode 4.
+Growing the Beard: Thorn and Yoshi consider Episode 4 to be the point where everything in terms of writing and voicing started to gel, be it due to the expulsion of previous redundant team members or simply the introduction of Dororo.
+Yoshi also didn't pick up as a voice-actor until Episode 4, nor did he enjoy voice acting until then.
+After Episode 18 Yoshi said he considers it a favorite, especially when Dororo shows up.

 Tear Jerker: Fuyuki's speech to a brainwashed Keroro in the finale:

-This actually came about as a result of Writer Gender Confusion: for the first several months of the team's existence, Thorn kept thinking Tamama was a girl.
+Viewer Gender Confusion: Even Tamama didn't know she was a girl.
+This came about as a result of Writer Gender Confusion: for the first several months of the team's existence, Thorn kept thinking Tamama was a girl.
 By Episode 3, he and Yoshi just decided to make it that way.